allenwp/AgX-GLSL-Shaders/README.md

 **View Transforms**

 The config includes the following view transform:
-- `Guard Rail`The minimalist image formation that only touches "the invalid", replaces Blender's legacy "Standard".
+- `Standard` A.K.A `Display's Native` The display device's native colorspace as view transform.
+Included for compatibility reason.
 - `AgX` The Filmic-like sigmoid based image formation with 16.5 stops of dynamic range.
-- `AgX Log` The Log encoding with chroma-inset and rotation of primaries included.
-Uses BT.2020 primaries with Log 2 encoding from `-12.47393` to `12.5260688117`(25 stops of dynamic range) and I-D65 white point.
-- `AgX False Color` A heat-map-like imagery derived from `AgX`'s formed image. uses BT.2020's CIE 2012 luminance for luminance coefficients evaluation.
+- `False Color` A heat-map-like imagery derived from `AgX`'s formed image. uses BT.2020's CIE 2012 luminance for luminance coefficients evaluation.

 **False Color ranges**